-Based on such detailed analyses, Almotive test vehicle used for verifying L2+ highway functions are equipped with a set of eight cameras, partly inside the vehicle, partly mounted on the outside of the chassis.
-Radar and LiDAR devices are also mounted to the front and the rear of the chassis.
+Based on such detailed analyses, aiMotive test vehicles used for verifying L2+ highway functions are equipped with a set of six cameras, partly inside the vehicle, partly mounted on the outside of the chassis.
+Radar devices are also mounted to the front and the rear of the chassis.

-Apart from cameras, Almotive uses GPS and IMU sensors for enhancing localization during L2+ highway driving and relies on basic vehicle motion data (wheel speeds, steering wheel angle) received over the CAN bus of the vehicle.
+Apart from cameras, aiMotive uses GPS and IMU sensors for enhancing localization during L2+ highway driving and relies on basic vehicle motion data (wheel speeds, steering wheel angle) received over the CAN bus of the vehicle.